gogameguru/glift-go-game/readme.txt

 Yes, visit [gliftgo.com](http://www.gliftgo.com/ "Glift Go") for more information and sample code.

 == Changelog ==

+= 0.5.2 =
+* Feature - Glift upgraded to 1.0.2
+* Feature - Add keybindings to the game-viewer
+     , . => go to previous/next move
+     [ ] => toggle selected variation
+     < > => jump ahead / jump behind
+* Feature - Add support for next-move-paths in examples.
+* Fix - Rewrite large sections of the flattener code in preperation for the upcoming UI rewrite.

 = 0.5.1 =
 * Feature - Glift upgraded to 1.0.1